shyamsundarc92/CSE570-DopplerEffect/README.md

 Fast:
 Diff is > 10 but AMplitude of peak is same as above

-Tap: Left hand only wrist over left keyboard
+Tap: Left hand only palm over left keyboard